russzw/cyberportfolio/README.md

 - `src/ai/`: Contains Genkit flows for AI-powered features.
 - `docs/`: Contains backend configuration and schema definitions.
 - `public/`: Static assets like images and fonts.
+- `sample-data.json`: Contains the initial content used to seed the database.

 ## 🔑 Admin Panel

 You can access the admin panel by navigating to `/admin`.

 - **Authentication**: The admin panel is protected by Firebase Authentication.
-You will need to create an admin user and grant them privileges in Firestore.
-- **Content Management**: Once logged in, you can create, update, and delete content for all sections of your portfolio.
+- **Automatic Content Seeding**: On first run, the app will automatically populate the Firestore database with the content from `sample-data.json`.
+You can then edit this content directly in the admin panel.

 To grant admin access to a user:
 1. Go to your Firebase Console.